Eugene Kontorovich

-Eugene Kontorovich ('יוג'ין קונטורוביץ; born 1975) is an Israeli legal scholar, specializing in constitutional and international law.
-He serves as director of the international law department at the Kohelet Policy Forum, and is a professor at George Mason Law School, as well as a Senior Researcher at the Heritage Foundation.
+Eugene Kontorovich ('יוג'ין קונטורוביץ; born 1975) is an Israeli legal scholar, specializing in piracy, universal jurisdiction, constitutional and international law.
+He serves as director of the international law department at the Kohelet Policy Forum, and is a professor at Antonin Scalia Law School at George Mason University, as well as a Senior Researcher at the Heritage Foundation.

 Career

 In the United States

 Kontorovich studied law at the University of Chicago.
 He later clerked for Judge Richard Posner on the U.S. Court of Appeals.
 In 2011, he received a fellowship at the Institute for Advanced Study in Princeton, and in 2012 was awarded the Federalist Society's Bator Award, given annually to a young scholar under 40.

 From 2011 to 2018, Kontorovich worked as a professor at Northwestern University School of Law.
 Since then he has served as a Professor of Law at Antonin Scalia Law School, where he established the Center for the Middle East and International Law.

 Kontorovich coined the term "gaolbalization" (gaol + globalization): the practice of one country sending its excess prison population to another country with excess capacity.